hasnat23/BitVote-A-Block-Chain-Voting-Application/README.md

-# Election - DAPP Tutorial
+# BitVote - DAPP Tutorial

 Build your first decentralized application, or Dapp, on the Ethereum Network with this tutorial!